 - Phytophthora root rot – Brought to you by the same fungus as above, Phytophthora root rot can survive in the soil for a long time and is spread when the trunk base stays wet and infiltrates the root system with symptomatic yellowing of the leaves.
 If the damage is minimal, cut irrigation to allow the trunk to dry.
 If the damage is severe, remove the tree and fumigate before replanting.

 - Armillaria root rot – Armillaria root rot thrives in cool, moist soil and causes diminished growth, shoot dieback, and small and yellowed leaves that drop prematurely.
 Once these symptoms appear, it is likely the disease has spread to the roots of neighboring trees and, unfortunately, it will be very difficult to save them.
 Remove and burn infected trees and those surrounding the infected and fumigate the site before replanting.

 Several pests may be the culprit in orange trees with yellow leaves.

 - Mites – The citrus mite leaves bright red egg globs on the bark and leaves while stippling the leaves and green fruit yellow.
 Use oil spray between August and September to control these plant mites or you can try washing with soapy water every week.

 - Nematodes – Microscopic nematodes feed on citrus roots and are often combined with Phytophthora root rot.
-The best offense is defense; buy only resistant rootstock.
+The best offense is the best defense; buy only resistant rootstock.

 Prevention is the key to avoiding yellowing leaves on orange trees.
 Gardening practices such as proper irrigation will reduce the spread of diseases, along with the application of fungicide or pesticide and fertilization to buoy the tree’s defenses.